Please note: This is a DIY charcuterie board and not available for order.

 We all know that Christmas is the occasion for entertaining with charcuterie boards.
 But, we’d like to suggest that Valentine’s Day is an equally ideal time to bring out that board and assemble a romantic date night spread for two.

 To help make your romantic night a success, we’ve put together a little guide for you to use as a starting point.
 (By no means are you limited to these items.)
 Feel free to swap our suggestions out for old favourites or something that just caught your eye on our shelves.
-Use this as a tool to focus your creative shopping efforts, and bring you back to your goal of putting together a simple, gourmet, delectable spread of local food to enjoy with your significant other (or bringing together all of your single friends).
+Use this as a tool to focus your creative shopping efforts, and bring you back to your goal of putting together a gourmet, delectable spread of local food to enjoy with your significant other (or bringing together all of your single friends).
 And of course, don’t forget the wine or bubbly!
-If you’re not much for the harder beverages, Phillip’s Fermentorium Tonics will do.
+If you’re not much for the harder beverages, Fentimans Rose Lemonade will do.

 Board / Platter / Serving Tray.
-This can be as fancy or as plain as you really want it to be – feel free to dress it up with a marble slab or dress it down with a wooden cutting board, and if you’re really stuck for ideas, we’ve got some great boards in our cheese section!
-One even has a built in cheese slicer.
+This can be as fancy or as plain as you really want it to be – feel free to dress it up with a marble slab or dress it down with a wooden cutting board, and if you’re really stuck for ideas, we’ve got some great boards at the market!
 Once you’ve planned out a charcuterie shopping list, you can give a good guestimate as to the size you’ll be needing.

 A Selection of Lepp’s Gourmet Meats.